 What are impediments?
+Definition of Impediment

-An impediment is anything that is slowing down the Team.
+Definition of Impediment is anything that is slowing down the Team.
 (The Scrum Team) Anything!

 In PMP words, it is any kind of issue.
 And it may include risks as well, but typically only high probability risks that are likely to occur fairly soon.
 (I typically also recommend a simple risk log for each Scrum team — but that is an add-on to Scrum, not part of the bare framework of Scrum.)